Student Online Privacy and Safety

 We adhere to several key laws designed to protect student and family privacy:

-- Student Online Personal Protection Act (SOPPA): Effective July 1, 2021, SOPPA requires educational technology companies to safeguard student data and ensure it is used solely for beneficial purposes.
+- Student Online Personal Protection Act (SOPPA): Student Online Personal Protection Act (SOPPA): Effective July 1, 2021, SOPPA requires educational technology companies to safeguard student data and ensure it is used solely for beneficial purposes.
+To view District 65’s approved digital tools and related privacy agreements, visit our District 65 Digital Resources page.

 - Children's Online Privacy Protection Act (COPPA): Restricts the collection of personal information from children under 13 by companies operating websites, games, mobile apps, and digital services directed to children.